2i2c-org/team-compass/services/technical-support/process.md

 1. `Who: Support Triager`

-   Support Tickets are associated with Commuities based on the identity of the Ticket Requestor.
+   Support Tickets are associated with Communities based on the identity of the Ticket Requestor.

 1. `Who: Support Triager`